antonio-ramadas/home-lab/setup/README.md

 This is an optional step.
 Only to be made if needed to mount the device on the filesystem.

 Follow the [official guide](https://www.raspberrypi.org/documentation/remote-access/ssh/sshfs.md).
-Use with `-o autocache` to prevent cache problems (directory not up-to-date).
+Use with `-o auto_cache` to prevent cache problems (directory not up-to-date).

 If it gives an error when using `sshfs`, then it is also necessary to install [FUSE for OS X](https://osxfuse.github.io/).